nataliakikuchi/grandmas-recipes/README.md

 ### Installing a zero-configuration command-line http server globally:

-To run de apllication it is necessary to clone its repository on your computer and access de local server.
+To run the apllication it is necessary to clone its repository on your computer and access de local server.

 Installation via npm: